-Are you caring for someone with a long tern health condition?
-Our Practice Manager, Hazel Clarke, leads our Carers Group and can advise on a wide variety of subjects including Support Services and Social Services Assessments.
+Are you caring for someone with a long term health condition?
+Our Practice Manager, James Leyland, leads our Carers Group and can advise on a wide variety of subjects including Support Services and Social Services Assessments.
 Please ask if you would like to make contact or fill in a registration form for our Carer’s Register.
 Regular meetings are held for all those who are Carer’s for our patients

 You may be entitled to:

 - A Carer’s assessment from Social Services.
 If you are undertaking a substantial amount of care on a regular basis.
 This assessment is free and is open to all carers regardless of financial circumstances.
 You will get information and advice about caring and be able to find out about services including help to with personal care, day care, short-term sitting and respite care, equipment and home adaptations, emergency schemes, Blue Badges for parking, carers groups events.
 Contact the Social Service Department where the cared for person lives to ask for an assessment on 01202 633902

 - Benefits for Carer/Cared for person.
 Some benefits depend on your savings and income others are unaffected by your financial position.
 We strongly recommend that you contact the appropriate agency to see if you/the cared for are entitled to any financial assistance.
 Many people miss out on benefits because they do not know what they are entitled to.
 For further information contact the Department of Work and Pensions.
 For those aged over 60 years on 0800 991234.
 For under 60’s on 0800 0556688 .